 So after much toiling, you’ve finally obtained your green card, but now you’re wondering about naturalization and becoming a full-fledged citizen.
 Well, let’s help you with that.

 Naturally, the most important step after obtaining your green card is naturalization.
 To this, Naturalization is the process employed by an immigrant in the United States, to become a U.S citizen.
 However, the process of naturalization doesn’t just become available to you after you’ve obtained your green card, rather, there are steps and requirements you must meet beforehand.
 Also, there is the aspect of being eligible for naturalization, as certain factors can either disqualify you from the process for some years or strengthen your chances to be naturalized.
 Therefore, if you are eligible and have met the standard set requirements, the process of naturalization is sure to be a simple one for you.
 However, though the process can be done personally, is often advised to contact an immigration attorney or a company such as ours.
 As most people often do not know if they are eligible or not, or what requirements they are to fulfill.
-For that purpose, below are the main things you are to take note of when it comes to naturalization after green card.
+For that purpose, below are the main things you are to take note of when it comes to naturalization after a green card.

 The first and foremost thing you ought to know about the process of naturalization is if you are eligible for it.
 To this, the answer to the question of who is eligible for naturalization generally depends on certain factors.
 These factors are: